Prosecutor: Brazil

 In Brazil, the public prosecutors form a body of autonomous civil servants—the Public Ministry (Ministério Público)—working both at the federal and state level.
 Members of the Federal Prosecution Service are divided in three ranks, according to the jurisdiction of the courts before which they officiate.
 Federal Prosecutors (Procuradores da República) officiate before single judges and lower courts, Federal Circuit Prosecutors (procuradores regionais da República) before federal appellate courts, and Associate Federal Prosecutors General (subprocuradores gerais da República) before superior federal courts.
 The Prosecutor General of the Republic (Procurador Geral da República) heads the federal body, and tries cases before the Brazilian Supreme Court.

-At the state level, the career is usually divided in state prosecutors (promotores de Justiça) who practice before the lower courts and state apellate prosecutors (procuradores de Justiça) who practice before the state courts of appeals.
+At the state level, the career is usually divided in state prosecutors (promotores de Justiça) who practice before the lower courts and state appellate prosecutors (procuradores de Justiça) who practice before the state courts of appeals.
 There are also military prosecutors whose career, although linked to the federal prosecutors, is divided in a manner similar to state prosecutors.
 In Brazil, the prosecutors' main job is to promote justice, as such they have the duty of not only trying criminal cases, but, if during the trial, they become convinced of a defendant's innocence, requesting the judge to acquit him.
 The prosecutor's office has always the last word on whether criminal offenses will or will not be charged, with the exception of those rare cases in which Brazilian law allows for private prosecution.
 In such cases, the prosecutor will officiate as custos legis, being responsible to ensure that justice is indeed carried out.
 Although empowered by law to do so, prosecutors conduct criminal investigations only in major cases, usually involving police or public officials' wrongdoings.
 Also, they are in charge of external control over police activity and requesting the initiation of a police investigation.

 The power of individual prosecutors to hold criminal investigations was controversial and, although massively supported by judges, prosecutors and the general population, it was contested before the Supremo Tribunal Federal, but in 2015, this Court decided favorably to its power (RGE n.
 593.727-MG).
 According to a 2012 law, the chief of police (delegado de polícia), as the police authority, is responsible for conducting the criminal investigation in Brazil by means of a police investigation (inquérito policial) or other procedure provided by law that has the purpose of ascertaining the circumstances, materiality, and authorship of criminal offenses.
 Similar provisions are found in the Code of Criminal Procedure and in article 144 of the federal constitution.
 Beside their criminal duties, Brazilian prosecutors are among those authorized by the Brazilian constitution to bring action against private individuals, commercial enterprises, and the federal, state and municipal governments, in the defense of minorities, the environment, consumers, and the civil society in general.